peerlinks/peerlinks/README.md

 The [Desktop Client][desktop] is a great way to start using the protocol with your peers.
 Once installed the identities and channels can be created.
-Once requested an invite to other's channel, or approved an invite for someone else the familiar UI (:wink:) will help to make the conversation over a P2P network.
+Once requested an invite to other's channel, or approved an invite for someone else the familiar UI (😉) will help to make the conversation over a P2P network.

 ![screenshot](https://raw.githubusercontent.com/peerlinks/peerlinks-desktop/master/Artwork/desktop-demo.gif)